Patternslib/Patterns/docs/developer/module-federation.md

 ```
 import "@patternslib/patternslib/webpack/module_federation";
-// Please not the parentheses for the next import.
+// Please note the parentheses for the next import.
-// Kepp them, otherwise we get this error:
+// Keep them, otherwise we get this error:
 // "Shared module is not available for eager consumption."
 import("./src/patterns");
 ```